 It is a time of day that many people enjoy, but we commonly know that this issue contributes to insomnia, depression, and anxiety.
 Doing this fills us with the consciousness of so much unnecessary information that our brain has to process while we sleep, affecting deep rest.
-All this negatively influences the dreams, and if you seek to dream lucidly, to use the mobile before sleeping will change you even more.
-Creates monotonous nights, and little by little, it drains us.
+All this negatively influences dreams, and if you seek to dream lucidly, using the mobile before sleeping will change you even more.
+It creates monotonous nights, and little by little, it drains us.
 It is best, at least some nights, to avoid using the phone before bed.

 How much are you willing to give up to check that last tweet right before sleep?

 Take advantage of that time to do other appropriate activities.
 It also applies as soon as you get up.
 Firstly, it is not necessary to wake up and look at your phone first.
 It takes time for your consciousness and brain to adjust, and if in the morning, with your eyes still half-open, you fill your awareness of stimuli, you will charge your mind from the beginning.
-You will notice that the days pass slower and it costs you more to complete the days.
-When you wake up, sometimes you can use that time for a longer shower, or to stay a little longer in bed or to have breakfast more quietly.
+You will notice that the days pass slower, and it costs you more to complete the days.
+When you wake up, sometimes you can use that time for a long shower, stay a little longer in bed, or have breakfast more quietly.
+Find more power within.

 Your cell phone can wait.
 This change will bring more benefits than you can imagine.
 And, at the same time, you are reducing a monotony that you had before, every morning and night.